 What are the types of digital marketing?
-Read on to learn the basics of 9 kinds of digital marketing.
+Read on to learn the basics of 9 types of digital marketing.

-The above question is crucial since digital marketing is a broad term, and trying to describe it may end up becoming an epistle.
+The above question is crucial since digital marketing is a broad term that may become an epistle trying to describe it.

-The above question is also essential because these past few months, there has been a shift in the way people interact with brands.
+The above question is also essential because there has been a shift in the way people interact with brands these past few months.

 This shift has led to the acceleration of digital transformation in many organisations.
 So what are the types of digital marketing?

 Below, I summarise the basics of 9 of the most common types of digital marketing that you can use for your marketing campaigns.